Using Digital Data in Criminal Investigations

 An analysis is done to draw conclusions and put the observations made on the evidence to good use.
 The analysis stage is done to prove that all evidence is vital to the case.

 The report is a document that is presented to the court as proof of the methodologies and techniques done to get the final results.
-It is also expected that the report remains the same when foreign investigators take up the case.
+It is also expected that the report remains the same when foreign private investigators take up the case.

 Digital Data Analysis Process